Owner & CEO of Eagle Eye Roofing

-Not having the right tools on hand can make installing gutters correctly impossible.
-Here are some of the key tools you’ll need for a successful gutter installation:
+Not having the right tools on hand can make a new gutter project nearly impossible.
+Here are some of the key tools you’ll need for a successful installation:

 While too many folks working on a single gutter installation will probably cause more trouble than good, enlisting the help of a friend or neighbor to help you out will make the job go much faster and smoother.
 Just make sure you buy them a drink or a meal afterward to thank them for their assistance.